 Our new Centre for Modern History is a dynamic hub for innovative historical research that brings together historians, scholars of politics, and experts from across the university and the public sphere.

-It’s a vibrant research environment in which to gain an in-depth understanding of topics such as international politics and digital history.
+It is a vibrant research environment in which to gain an in-depth understanding of topics such as history of political activism, nationalism and empire, transformations of the international order, Soviet history, and digital history.

 Our three campus libraries consist of around 250,000 books with over 25,000 online journal titles and over 1600 study places available.